marijnh/Eloquent-JavaScript/20_node.md

 NPM, which was introduced in [Chapter ?](modules#modules_npm), is an online repository of JavaScript ((module))s, many of which are specifically written for Node.
-When you install Node on your computer, you also get the `npm` program, which provides a convenient interface to this repository.
+When you install Node on your computer, you also get the `npm`, which you can use to interact with this repository.

 {{index "ini package"}}